Perhaps more than any other country in the world, Estonia loves the Internet.

-Given how much English is spoken, at least in Tallinn, you’ll be able to ask about other data, call and text options if you need something differen
+Given how much English is spoken, at least in Tallinn, you’ll be able to ask about other data, call and text options if you need something different.

 You can buy top-ups from many different stores in Estonia: supermarkets, post offices, kiosks, and more.
 Just look for the Elisa sign on the window.

-I was impressed with the coverage I received with my SIM card — I had a full strength signal pretty much anywhere I went in Tallinn.
+I was impressed with the coverage I received with my Elisa SIM card — I had a full-strength signal pretty much anywhere I went in Tallinn.

 When it came to speeds, I was a little disappointed.
 I’d often receive faster speeds through connecting to the free public Wi-Fi, due to that 2Mbps throttle on my cell data.
 It was fast enough for email, maps, and basic browsing, but much slower than usual when uploading photos.